dangershony/dangershony.github.io/sidechains.md

 A fraud proof is essentially just another SPV proof with a longer chain showing more hash power was used than a previous SPV Proof.
 Fraud Proofs are a way of invalidating fake SPV Proofs or invalidating a Withdraw Transaction that has been reorg'ed on the parent chain.

-## Ownership Withdraw Proof
+## Stake Withdraw Proof
 WIP

 ## Drivechains
 The drivechain model uses a voting system signalled by miners during a very long withdraw voting period.
 Miners verify the Withdraw Transactions by incrementing a counter (or decrementing).
 By the end of the withdraw voting period, if a withdraw transaction got sufficient votes the transaction can be included in the chain.

-## Federated pegs
+## Federated Pegs
 The current Stratis blockchain is a descendent clone of Bitcoin and as a result has no built-in support for sidechain withdraws.
 To overcome this, a centralized solution is available.

 Coins that are transferred to a sidechain will be locked on the Stratis chain with a multi-sig output where the private keys will be kept by custodians, a collection of members that can prove ownership of a large stake, as well as by the Stratis Foundation.

-## Multi sidechain scenario
+## Multi Sidechain Scenario
-Transferring native coins between sidechains.
+Transferring native coins between sidechains and the economic implcations.
 Stratis plans to offer sidechain networks to enterprises, communities and companies, some of which may decide to create a hybrid sidechain with native and external coins.
 A possible scenario is in the near future there will be many sidechains linked to the Stratis token, the token will be transferable to any sidechain (that allows two way pegs).